excalibur1234/pacui/README.md

 ```

 ### Limit Mirrors Check to Countries Near You
-Whenever pacman-mirrors is used by PacUI, e.g. in the "Clean System" option, your ping is checked to all Manjaro servers/mirrors.
+In Manjaro, pacman-mirrors is used by PacUI.
+For example, in the "Clean System" option, your ping is checked to all Manjaro servers/mirrors.
 By limiting this check to mirrors near you, you can dramatically speed up this process.
 You can achieve this by uncommenting and editing the line according to the tips above the following line in your /etc/pacman-mirrors.conf file:
 ```
 #OnlyCountry =
 ```
-A very easy way to edit this file by using PacUI is:
+A very easy way to edit this file using PacUI is:
 ```
 pacui --conf
 ```

 ### Alias
 If you use PacUI without the UI it is recommended to use an alias for PacUI to reduce the amount of necessary typing.
-Do this by adding the following line to your ~.bashrc file (if you use bash):
+Do this by adding the following line to your ~/.bashrc file (if you use bash):
 ```
 alias p='pacui'
 ```